Sleepy Raindrops: A Free Softie Toy Sewing Pattern

 Instructions

-Begin by cutting out from the pattern pieces 1 piece of felt for the front and one piece of fabric for the back.
+- Begin by cutting out from the pattern pieces one piece of felt for the front and one piece of fabric for the back.

-For this step I find it helpful to use this Clover Hera Tool (you can pick it up on Amazon), it helps me to get all of my curves smooth.
+- For this step, I find it helpful to use this Clover 2 point turner (you can pick it up on Amazon); it helps me smooth all of my curves.

-Melly (who is a softie making expert) taught me this trick when I saw her last May.
-Use a paint brush with the bristles trimmed down to get the stuffing into all of the little corners.
+- Melly (a softie-making expert) taught me this trick when I saw her last May.
+Use a paintbrush with the bristles trimmed to get the stuffing into the little corners.

 Melissa — what a great interpretation for a beautiful fabric.
 No babies in my life but sure love the idea for future reference.
 Thanks to you and the girls from “Simon”